omarahm/qube-sidekick/README.md

-# Cube - Sidekick component
+# Qube - Sidekick component

 This is a component to be installed on each cube-service defined on the system.
 It provides some common, but vital, functionality for each micro service in the system.